 If your partner asks you to do something, make sure you deliver.
 And do so sooner rather than later.
 Forgetting to pick up the dry cleaning ahead of an important event or not booking that doctor’s appointment despite being asked to can make your partner feel that they are either not heard in the relationship or their words aren’t valued.

-A person who doesn’t feel valued or respected in the relationship cannot associate those very emotions with their partner.
+A person who doesn’t feel valued or respected in the relationship cannot reciprocate those very emotions.

 6. Steer clear of hurtful jibes